Restoration Church

 Stage 2: Stained Glass Restoration

-Disassembly: A blueprint of the original design is generated using computer software, photography, or rubbings.
-Then, the panel is taken apart piece by piece.
-The glass is numbered and set aside.
+Disassembly: We start by creating a detailed blueprint of the original stained glass design.
+This is done using computer software, photography, or rubbings.
+After this, we carefully take the panel apart.
+Each piece of glass is numbered and set aside for examination.

 Stage 3: Project Completion

-Installation: Finally, the panel is transported back to the church and reinstalled.
-A piece of low-e safety glass is fit over the top to ensure protection from the elements.
-The church can now enjoy its renewed beauty for another hundred years.
+Installation: Finally, we transport the restored panel back to its original location and reinstall it.
+We fit a piece of low-e safety glass over the top to protect it from the elements.
+The church can now enjoy the restored beauty of the stained glass for many years to come.

 When it comes to restoration, it’s best not to wait.
 If you think that the stained glass windows in your building may require attention, we urge you to contact our office to schedule a consultation.
 Our team can restore your stained glass to its original beauty and preserve your treasured artwork for the enjoyment of many more generations.